 Chi Sigma Iota Chapter: Alpha Sigma Upsilon (CSI) Appalachian State University's HPC department maintains the Alpha Sigma Upsilon chapter of Chi Sigma Iota (CSI).
 CSI is an international honor society that values academic and professional excellence in counseling.
 CSI promotes a strong professional identity through members (professional counselors, counselor educators, and students) who contribute to the realization of a healthy society by fostering wellness and human dignity.
 CSI's mission is to promote scholarship, research, professionalism, leadership, advocacy, and excellence in counseling, and to recognize high attainment in the pursuit of academic and clinical excellence in the profession of counseling.
 We encourage any students who are eligible to join the spring of their first year to become involved!
 Dr. Van Horne is one of the faculty advisors.
-The other is to be determined!
+The co-advisor is Dr. Miller from the CMHC Department.